inhandnet/MobiusPi-Docs-EN/QuickStart.md

   - `setup.py`: information such as App version and SDK version.
 It is recommended to customize the information based on the standard template.
    &nbsp;

-- Step 2: Open a project template.
-  Run VS Code to open the custom project template folder, choose File > Open Folder, and select the custom project template folder.
+- Step 2: Run VS Code to open the custom project template folder, choose File > Open Folder, and select the custom project template folder.
 For more information, see "3.3.1 Use the Standard Project Templates of InHand" in the section 1.
  &nbsp;

 - Step 3: Enter `>Project:Save Project as Template` on the command interface to save the current project file as a template.
 For more information, see "3.3.1 Use the Standard Project Templates of InHand" in the section 1.